 I was a big PokeMix fan long before family got into the business and nothings changed….obviously.
 There may be some bias but I’m confident the service will be great.
 They’ve been working hard to get this open for the public.
 I don’t ask much from the readers but give them a try and see what you think.
 Good or bad, feel free to let me know.

-To nominate your restaurant or business to be considered for a review, please email us with your information.
+To nominate your restaurant or event to be considered for a review, please email us with your business information.
 We are always open to suggestions.

 Want to help support the continuing content of Wichita By E.B.?